JoannaRoy/jo-website/src/blog_data/02_jog_with_a_blog/running.md

 I loved it right from the start <br>
 with my whole heckin heart <br>
 and I'm grateful for where it has got me <br>

-I didn’t plan to make this so sappy <br>
-or to harp on the parts that are crappy <br>
-I wrote this poem to say <br>
-in my own little way <br>
-just why running makes me so happy <br>